Menu

 Get the appropriate visa or permit to work in Barcelona

 Make sure you are eligible to work in the city.
 If you are from an EU or EEA country, you have the automatic right to live and work anywhere in Spain.
-You will not have any special visa or permit.
+You will not have to apply for a special visa or permit.
 However, if you are from outside the EU/EEA, you will probably need a permit to work in Barcelona.
 Before you can apply for one, your prospective employer has to start the application process.
 Citizens of non-EU/EEA countries can only land a job in the city if the job is in shortage occupation or the company hasn't been able to find a suitable candidate from Spain or another European country.

 How to find a job in Barcelona